yiyangdd01/new-joiner-guide/PR-CR-ATTENTION.md

-> this part is get your attention when you PR and CR
+> this part is getting your attention when you PR and CR

 ##